digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 Take the number of credits for a course and multiply it by the grade for that course.
 This is called the *quality points*.
 GPA is computed as the sum of all of the quality points for each course the student has taken divided by the total number of *attempted credits*. **Hint: Think carefully about the choice of type for quality points**

+``void submitGrade(double grade, int credits)`` - this method takes in a course grade (as a value between 0 and 4) and the number of credits for a course, and updates the student's credits and GPA points accordingly.
+For the purposes of this assignment a grade greater than or equal to 1.7 is considered passing and you can think about it as the final, overall grade for the course.

 ``String getClassStanding()`` - returns the students class standing based on how many passing credits they have: